OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-16.md

 So he left Asaph and his relatives there before the ark of the covenant of the Lord,

-> to minister before the ark continually, as every day’s work required;
+> to minister before the ark continually, as each day’s work required;

 ---